-Friendship involves caring for someone the way you do yourself, being honest, and knowing when to push and when to hold fast.
-If you want to know how to be a good friend, these are the 16 rules that make you an excellent person to be around.
+Friendship involves caring for someone the way you do yourself.
+It means being honest, and knowing when to push and when to hold fast.
+If you want to know how to be a good friend, these are the rules that make you an excellent person to be around.

-#1 You can go to a pity party.
 If you are in a friendship and the other person has recently had a traumatic incident, it can become difficult to allow them to wallow.
-Learning to read the signs when someone just needs a hug or some sympathy is the best way how to be a good friend.
+Understanding how to read the signs when someone just needs a hug or some sympathy is the best way to learn how to be a good friend.

 There will be some people who respond to a kick in the ass, while others need a little coddling to bring them back to life.
 [Read: Good friends are like stars – 18 ways to build lasting relationships]

-#3 Have heavy shoulders.
-It is easy when you are friends with someone to get your feelings hurt.
+When you are friends with someone, it’s easy to get your feelings hurt.
 There are going to be times when your friend is having a hard time or going through drama.
 Hard times don’t always bring out the best in people, and sometimes they need somewhere to deposit their anger.

-#4 Be honest.
-If you don’t agree with their side of the story, and you see them holding onto the belief that they were in the right isn’t exactly helping, then you have an obligation to be honest and tell them.
+If you don’t agree with their side of the story, or you see them holding onto the belief that they were in the right, then you have an obligation to be honest and tell them.
 Sure, it isn’t a fun thing to tell your friend that you saw their boyfriend with another girl.

 But, if you want to know how to be a good friend, you need to be honest even when it hurts.
 Just make sure you stick around to pick up the pieces after you tear it all apart.
 [Read: Being brutally honest – 13 scenarios when it’s an obligation]

-Telling someone what they need to hear may be a harder road to go down, but if you want to know how to be a good friend, you have to tell them what they might not want to hear instead of what will make them feel good.
+Telling someone what they need to hear may be a harder road to go down.
+However, if you want to know how to be a good friend, you have to tell them what they might not want to hear instead of what will make them feel good.
 [Read: How to make a friend feel better – 21 ways to help a sad friend]

-#6 Only play devil’s advocate when it is warranted.
 We all have those friends who are very good at putting things into perspective and showing us the opposite side of a story.
-There are times when that is a good thing and then others when that sounds like they are negating our hurt or trying to convince us that what we feel isn’t real or true.
+There are times when that is a good thing.
+However, other times it sounds like they are negating our hurt or trying to convince us that what we feel isn’t real or true.

 Playing devil’s advocate sometimes can feel non-supportive.
-At times, it may be better to just hold your tongue, nod your head, and wait for a later date to tell them the other side.
+At times, it may be better to just hold your tongue, nod your head, and wait to tell them the other side.
 [Read: Why you should tell the truth even if it hurts & why it matters]

-It is really simple to be someone who wants to be there during the fun times, but also hangs out to clean up after the fact.
+It is really simple to be someone who wants to be there during the fun times, but also hangs out to clean up afterwards.
 That takes more care and concern.
 Be the friend who is still there long after people have vacated.

 Most people who play the martyr are doing so because they are trying to gain acceptance by being “nice,” not by being their genuine self.
 You don’t have to be someone’s pin cushion to be a good friend.
 In fact, that isn’t a real friendship at all.
 [Read: 13 signs your friends are ruining your relationship]

-#14 Do the small things to brighten their day.
 Being a good friend is about keeping friendships in your thoughts.
-We can’t always pick up the phone or get together, but if you know that it has been a long time since you have been able to get together, then send them a nice “hi” in a text message just letting them know you are thinking about them.
+We can’t always pick up the phone or get together.
+However, if you know that it has been a long time since you’ve got together, send them a nice “hi” in a text message just letting them know you are thinking about them.

-#15 Don’t be possessive.
 It is hard when a new person joins the group or when you see your BFF getting along with someone new.
 A key tip for how to be a good friend is letting your friend have many friendships.
-Different people fulfill various needs that we have in life.
+Different people fulfill the various needs that we have in life.

-#16 Let things slide.
 Try not to have hot buttons or be too serious.
 If you want a friendship to survive, then you have to learn to roll with things.
-And, even if you are sensitive and hurt at times, you have to learn to confront or forgive.
+Even if you are sensitive and hurt at times, you have to learn to confront or forgive.

 Carrying around a whole lot of baggage is just a waste of energy, and it does nothing to make your friendship better.
 It only weighs you down and makes you behave distantly.
 [Read: How to make new friends as an adult – 15 ways to do it right]